-“Currently Uncollectible” or also known as Currently not Collectable IRS Hardship) is a method for delaying payment (possibly eliminating payment) of your IRS Tax Debt.
-The Flat Fee Tax Service, Inc. IRS Income Tax Relief Team, led by an IRS Tax Attorney, will work to convince the IRS that you have no way of paying your IRS Tax debt at this time.
+The correct term for “Currently Uncollectible” is Currently not Collectable (IRS Hardship) is a method for delaying payment (possibly eliminating payment) of your IRS Tax Debt.
+The tax professionals at Flat Fee Tax Service are led by an IRS Tax Attorney.
+Together, they will work to convince the IRS that you have no way of paying your IRS Tax debt at this time.

 Many of our clients are on Social Security or Social Security Disability (SSDI) and do not have the ability to survive an IRS Levy / Tax Levy and may very well be a candidate to be placed in a status of Currently Uncollectible (IRS Hardship) by the IRS.
 You do not have to be on Social Security or be on Social Security Disability (SSDI) to be designated as Currently Uncollectible.